nytud/GATE_Hungarian/README.md

 You will also find the following ready made applications in GATE Developer (to access, in the menu click *File* -> *Ready Made Applications* -> *Hungarian*, or right-click *Applications* in the GATE Resources tree):

-* Magyaránc Morphparse
+* Magyarlánc Morphparse (Sentence Splitter and Tokenizer + Pos Tagger and Lemmatizer)
-* Magyarlánc Depparse
+* Magyarlánc Depparse (Morphparse + Depdendency Parser)

 Source files are included.